Henuttawy C papyrus – New York 6

 Discovered inside Henettawy’s Osiris figure (25.3.35a, b), this papyrus had been tightly rolled and tied with a tape of papyrus on one side.The scroll starts on viewer right with a painted vignette showing Henettawy presenting a jar of ointment to a figure of Osiris, captioned with carefully drawn hieroglyphs.
 The remainder of the papyrus is filled with columns of text written in a cursive script called hieratic.
 These are chapters from the Book of Coming Forth by Day (known as the Book of the Dead), each headed by a title in red ink.
 The drawing and hieroglyphs in the scene were done by one draftsman, the hieratic text by another (source MET)

-Photo: VB 2023
+Photo VB 2023

 Book of the Dead papyrus for Henuttawy C

-Book of the Dead papyrus for Henettawy C, length 166.4 cm, height 24.1 cm
+Length 166.4 cm, height 24.1 cm

-BD MET 25.3.29, New York 6, Type BD.I.2 Niwinski
+Ref.
+No. MET 25.3.29, New York 6, Type BD.I.2 Niwinski

 Photo commons.wikimedia.org